Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Results Discussion

 \subsubsection{Out of Distribution (OOD) Generalization}

-The Alzheimer's Disease Neuroimaging Initiative (ADNI) \cite{adni} group began in 2004 with the main goals being to provide data to researchers and improve doctor diagnosis of subjects with AD.
-Part of this data collection includes the MoCA exam and 3T rs-fMRI EPI data (Flip Angle=$90^{\circ}$, TE=30ms, TR=3.0s, 3.4mm spatial resolution, 192 total time samples) which gives us an opportunity to explore how these methods generalize to a different dataset.
-The ADNI dataset is prepared following a similar methodology as \sref{sec:preprocess} with a few key differences.
-Namely, fieldmap data is inconsistent and missing for some subjects so fieldmap-less suspectibility distortion correction is done instead.
+The Alzheimer's Disease Neuroimaging Initiative (ADNI) \cite{adni} began in 2004, with the main goals of providing data to researchers and improving doctors' diagnoses of subjects with AD.
+Part of this data collection includes the MoCA exam and 3T rs-fMRI EPI data (Flip Angle=$90^{\circ}$, TE=30ms, TR=3.0s, 3.4mm spatial resolution, 192 total time samples), which gives us an opportunity to explore how these methods generalize to a different dataset.
+The ADNI dataset is prepared using a methodology similar to that in \sref{sec:preprocess}, with a few key differences.
+Namely, fieldmap data is inconsistent and missing for some subjects, so fieldmap-less susceptibility distortion correction is done instead.
 Additionally, since the TR is quite high, slice timing correction is needed to ensure that all slices are treated as if they were acquired simultaneously.
 The MoCA scores are z-score normalized per the MADRC normal population.
 The ADNI data consists of 471 subjects (324 CN, 110 aMCI, 37 DAT) over 860 sessions (579 CN, 220 aMCI, 61 DAT).
-Care is taken to ensure no leakage during testing, i.e., a subject's scans are held out entirely rather than session only.
+Care is taken to ensure no leakage during testing, i.e., a subject's scans are held out entirely rather than only a single session.

 In this section, we test for two things: zero-shot transfer and all-shot training.
 Zero-shot means a method is trained on MADRC and tested on ADNI using the same hyperparameters from MADRC.
 All-shot means trained on ADNI directly using the same hyperparameters from MADRC.
-The ADNI data contains 192 time samples with a $\text{TR}=3.0s$ whereas MADRC data contains 570 time samples with a $\text{TR}=0.8s$.
-Therefore, this section explores the effect of temporal resolution on predictive accuracy of MoCA, and other key differences between the two data distributions.
+The ADNI data contains 192 time samples with a $\text{TR}=3.0s$, whereas MADRC data contains 570 time samples with a $\text{TR}=0.8s$.
+Therefore, this section explores the effect of temporal resolution on the predictive accuracy of MoCA and other key differences between the two data distributions.
 Similar to \sref{sec:predictive_accuracy}, \tabref{tab:adni} shows MoCA R values for the ADNI data under the zero-shot and all-shot settings.